jonathancolombo/junit-course/README.md

 # JUnitCourse
-An example of JUnit Test
+An example of unit test in JUnit 4